elmtree-askmo/cloudcannon-app/content/learn/nursing/how-are-chylomicrons-transported-through-the-lymphatic-vessels.md

 score: -1.0
 related_article1:
     id: 168816
+    title: >-
-    title: How do bile salts enhance the solubility of lipids during micelle formation?
+        How do bile salts enhance the solubility of lipids during micelle formation?
     subject: Nursing
     url: /learn/nursing/questions/how-do-bile-salts-enhance-the-solubility-of-lipids-during-micelle-formation
 related_article2:
+    id: 168821
+    title: >-
+        What is the role of the smooth endoplasmic reticulum in the reassembly of lipids?
+    subject: Nursing
+    url: /learn/nursing/questions/what-is-the-role-of-the-smooth-endoplasmic-reticulum-in-the-reassembly-of-lipids
+related_article3:
     id: 168825
+    title: >-
-    title: What are the characteristics of non-polar molecules and their role in lipid transport?
+        What are the characteristics of non-polar molecules and their role in lipid transport?
     subject: Nursing
     url: /learn/nursing/questions/what-are-the-characteristics-of-nonpolar-molecules-and-their-role-in-lipid-transport
-related_article3:
-    id: 168823
-    title: Explain the mechanism of exocytosis in the transport of chylomicrons.
-    subject: Nursing
-    url: /learn/nursing/questions/explain-the-mechanism-of-exocytosis-in-the-transport-of-chylomicrons
 related_article4:
-    id: 168820
+    id: 168813
-    title: How does the lymphatic system function in lipid transport compared to the circulatory system?
+    title: >-
+        Explain the mechanism of emulsification and its importance in digestion.
     subject: Nursing
-    url: /learn/nursing/questions/how-does-the-lymphatic-system-function-in-lipid-transport-compared-to-the-circulatory-system
+    url: /learn/nursing/questions/explain-the-mechanism-of-emulsification-and-its-importance-in-digestion
 related_article5:
-    id: 168826
+    id: 168813
+    title: >-
-    title: Describe the mechanism of simple diffusion and its importance in lipid absorption.
+        Explain the mechanism of emulsification and its importance in digestion.
     subject: Nursing
-    url: /learn/nursing/questions/describe-the-mechanism-of-simple-diffusion-and-its-importance-in-lipid-absorption
+    url: /learn/nursing/questions/explain-the-mechanism-of-emulsification-and-its-importance-in-digestion
 ---

 &nbsp;